The Value of Opening Creative Spaces to All

 Developing an environment where creativity is king has been a priority at adidas over the last couple of years.
 This shift first became apparent at our HQ in Germany with the birth of the MyArena workplace concept, but it didn’t stop there, in fact we’ve just taken it to the next level with something we’re calling ‘MakerLab’.

 The desirability of our products has – and always will be – designed and created by a dedicated team of seasoned professionals who know exactly what hits the spot.
 Let me be absolutely clear: This will definitely not change.
 The MakerLab network isn’t about seasonal creation cycles.
 We’re not specifically looking to get the stuff that’s created in the MakerLabs onto next season’s catwalk.

 2. What will it bring to our company?

 The good news is that if an idea is really cool, there will be mechanisms put into place to share it with the relevant business unit to see if we can get it onto the shop floor.
-This gives our company a source of fresh ideas from a whole new, untapped pool of talent:
+This gives our company a source of fresh ideas.
+A new, previously untapped pool of talent.

 3. Opening up creativity to all… and we mean all

 “A more creative environment leads to greater creativity when it comes to actual work almost as if unlocking the brain.”

 Another notable element is that the MakerLab is open to all: You work in Finance?
 IT?
 HR?
 Brand Design?
 Catering?
 It really doesn’t matter which department you’re in, there is the freedom to play and create as an equal.

 The MakerLab is equipped with everything from sewing machines, 3D printers, laser cutters and all the material you could possibly imagine to shape ideas into physical form.

 It doesn’t stop there, either.
 There’s also a train of thought that says enabling a more creative environment leads to greater creativity when it comes to actual work almost as if unlocking the brain.